saganawski/simple-neovim-config/README.md

 # Neovim Configuration for Python & JavaScript Development

 A comprehensive Neovim configuration optimized for Python and JavaScript development on Ubuntu.
-This setup provides a modern IDE-like experience with LSP support, intelligent autocompletion, file navigation, and productivity features.
+This setup provides a modern IDE-like experience with LSP support, intelligent autocompletion, file navigation, productivity features, and seamless tmux integration.

 ## 🎯 What This Config Supports